Dissertation Working Groups (DWGs): What They Are, How They Work

 How do DWGs work?

 A range of submissions are appropriate.
 They can range between a few paragraphs to 8 pages double spaced.
-My preference is for rougher submissions—drafts that are advanced enough to have structure, but that have not yet been through multiple rounds of revision and/or editing.
+My preference is for rougher submissions—drafts of new writing that are advanced enough to have structure, but that have not yet been through multiple rounds of revision and/or editing.
 An outline is insufficient for submission: it has to be in prose.
 At the other extreme, a paper can be too polished for the group; at that stage it should be going to your supervisor or committee, not to the group!

 How does the workshopping work?